-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance Allianz Europazins' investment objective is to generate market-oriented returns through exposure to European bond markets.
+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.

+The investment objective of Allianz Rentenfonds is to generate market-oriented returns through exposure to euro bond markets.
 Securities are selected that take into account certain environmental, social and corporate governance criteria in accordance with the SRI strategy.